Learning Off-Policy with Online Planning: Experimental Results

 \subsection{LOOP for Safe RL}

 For safe RL, we modify the H-step lookahead optimization to maximize the sum of rewards while satisfying the cost constraints, as described in Section~\ref{safety}.
 We evaluate our method on two environments from the OpenAI Safety Gym~\citep{Ray2019} and an RC-car simulation environment~\cite{ahn2019towards}.
-The Safety Gym environments include Point and Car navigation where the objective is to move to the goal while avoiding obstacles.
-The RC-car environment is rewarded for driving along a circle of 1m fixed radius with a desired velocity while constrained to be within 1.2m circle during training.
-Details for the environments can be found in Appendix~\ref{ap:exp_details}.
+The objective of the Safety Gym environments is to move a Point mass agent or a Car agent to the goal while avoiding obstacles.
+The RC-car environment is rewarded for driving along a circle of 1m fixed radius with a desired velocity while staying within the 1.2m circle during training.
+Details for the environments can be found in Appendix~\ref{ap:safe_rl}.

 \textbf{Baselines}: We compare our safety-augmented LOOP (safeLOOP) against various state-of-the-art safe learning methods such as CPO~\cite{achiam2017constrained}, LBPO~\cite{sikchi2021lyapunov}, and PPO-lagrangian~\cite{altman1996constrained,Ray2019}.
 CPO uses a trust region update rule that guarantees safety.
 LBPO relies on a barrier function formulated around a Lyapunov constraint for safety.
 PPO-lagrangian uses dual gradient descent to solve the constrained optimization.
 To ensure a fair comparison, all policies and dynamics models are randomly initialized, as is commonly done in safe RL experiments (rather than starting from a safe initial policy).
 We additionally compare against a model-based safety method that modifies PETS for safe exploration (safePETS) without the terminal value function.
-The pseudocode is provided in Appendix~\ref{ap:algorithm_details}.
 We mostly compare to model-free baselines due to a lack of safe model-based Deep-RL baselines in the literature.

-\textbf{Performance:} For the OpenAI Safety Gym environments, we observe in Figure~\ref{fig:openai_safety} that safeLOOP can achieve performant yet safe policies in a sample efficient manner.
-SafeLOOP reaches a higher reward than CPO, LBPO and PPO-lagrangian, while being orders of magnitude faster.
-SafeLOOP also achieves a policy with a lower cost faster than the baselines.